Washington College to Wall Street

 About the Program

-The first component entails on-campus meetings, including regular group meetings, alumni panels, mock interviews, and online tutorials to help prepare students for Wall Street internship interviews.
+The first component entails regular group meetings to help students improve their resumes and application materials.
+Dr. Austin Lobo, Chair of the Math & Computer Science Department, has been an influential partner and mentor to Wall St. students.
 As part of these meetings, students will have the opportunity to complete the specialized Training the Street financial workshop.

 During the second phase, students visit Wall Street in New York City.
 Here, the Wall Street team of staff and faculty introduce students to alumni working in the financial market and visit key financial institutions operating on or near Wall Street.
 The program concludes with students applying to, and accepting, internships offered from finance or other business firms.